 At Splend, we keep a close eye on how and how much our members drive and earn, so we can always offer the cars and services that best suit their goals.

 We noticed that our members who have electric cars drive about 20% less than those who are in petrol-hybrids.
-The explanation is simple: with no Congestion Charge, they can focus on driving in Central London, so they need to travel less in-between rides, therefore earn more per mile even before any EV incentives.
+The explanation is simple: with no Congestion Charge, they can focus on driving in Central London, so they need to travel less in-between rides, therefore earning more per mile even before any EV incentives.

 It’s also worth mentioning, that even our full-time drivers rarely travel more than 150 miles a day in London, which is about half the total range of a typical EV.
 So,